emagiz/emdocs/mds/microlearning/crashcourse-platform-capture-configure-a-message-type.md

 - How critical are these messages
 - Is the order of the messages relevant

-While the first two are critical because you need a unique name within your eMagiz project to prevent errors the remainder of the information elements are interesting for a different reason.
+While the first two are critical because you need a unique name within your eMagiz project to prevent errors, the other information elements are interesting for a different reason.

-These information elements are a critical first step in determining what is the most suitable way of transporting the data, can help you determine early on whether extra monitoring measurements are needed and can help you make better decisions in terms of memory needed to process the data that will be exchanged.
+These information elements are a critical first step in determining what the most suitable way of transporting the data is.
+This can help you determine early on whether extra monitoring is needed and can it can help you make better decisions in terms of memory needed to process the data that will be exchanged.

-Not filling this information in, or filling it in at random hurts you in the long term when we look at changeability and maintainability of your eMagiz project and could be the reason you are surprised by problems in a Production environment that could have been prevented.
+Not providing this information, or submitting random data hurts you in the long term when we look at the changeability and maintainability of your eMagiz project.
+This could lead to problems in a Production environment that could have been prevented.

-See below for a example of how to fill this information in a clear manner
+See the example below on how to register this information correctly.

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-capture-configure-a-message-type--new-message-type-second-popup-filled-in.png"></p>